Main Second Level Navigation

 Register for the Nov.
 19 Panel Discussion

-REGISTER FOR THE STUDENT MEET & GREET
+REGISTER FOR THE STUDENT (TRAINEE) MEET & GREET

 There will be a students-only lunch after the discussion to allow trainees to engage and network with our esteemed speaker and panelists.
 Space is limited and available on a first-come, first-served basis.

-Register for Meet & Greet (STUDENTS ONLY)
+Register for Meet & Greet (TRAINEES ONLY)

 EVENT OVERVIEW